CHICAGO (WLS) -- Chicago announced an update to the city's COVID-19 travel order Tuesday with nine states moving to the yellow tier.

 The updated travel order will take effect on Friday.
 The order is updated every other Tuesday.

-Chicago updates COVID travel quarantine order with several states including Mich. added to orange tier
+Chicago updates COVID travel quarantine order with California, Iowa among states added to yellow tier